 Tools Needed For Air Compressor Switch Repair

-Below are the tools with their description that you need and why and where you need them in order to fix your compressor.
+Below are the tools with their description that you need and why and where you need them to fix your compressor.

 The heat gun belongs to the class of versatile power tools.
 They are used in paint removal, welding, plumbing, bending plastic, DIY, crafting, and loosening up screws and bolts.
 It emits hot air usually within a temperature range of 100 to 500°C.